personium/website/src/getting-started/appdev-process.md

 sidebar_label: Flow of app development
 ---

-This section describes the flow of application development.
+This section describes the flow of app development.

 First, let me explain a few things you should know before explaining the flow of application development.